dumlutimuralp/docker-networking/README.md

 root@ubuntu26:/home/vmware#
 </code></pre>

-Seems like no containers to me.
+No containers running by default.

 * Check whether if there is any container images in the local repository